Getting your pensions into one place

 If you have information about any pension savings you’ve previously built up, and have the name of your provider(s) you can call our helpline on 0345 070 8686 or email us at firstname.lastname@example.org and we will send you the transfer paperwork.

-There are a few things you need to consider before you decide.
+There are a few things you need to consider before you decide to combine your pension pots.
 For example, consider the charges for each plan, whether there are any penalties for transferring, whether there are any benefits or guarantees you might lose if you move your money and what options are available at retirement.

 We will only accept a transfer payment from a pension scheme that has safeguarded benefits or is invested in a With Profits Fund, if you have received financial advice that recommends you make the transfer.